giantswarm/docs/src/content/advanced/gitops/index.md

 1. `source.toolkit.fluxcd.io` resources - they tell the `source-controller` where to look for the manifests
 2. `helmrelease.helm.toolkit.fluxcd.io` or `kustomization.kustomize.toolkit.fluxcd.io` resources - they are meant for `helm-controller` and `kustomize-controller` respectively and govern how the manifests found in sources will be applied

-Luckily, FluxCD is bootstrapped and running in Giant Swarm management clusters, so you can start using it immediately.
+Luckily, FluxCD is bootstrapped and running in Giant Swarm Management Clusters, so you can start using it immediately.

 If want to learn more about FluxCD and its capabilities, here are a couple of useful links: